Montserrat is a Partner of Von Wobeser y Sierra, S.C. with more than 18 years of experience including her expertise in dispute resolution.

 She has participated in more than 60 arbitrations as party attorney, secretary and/or arbitral tribunal assistant, in arbitrations conducted under the rules of the ICC, AAA, UNCITRAL, PCA, ICSID, complementary mechanism of ICSID and CAM.

 She has solid experience in dispute resolution related to administrative law, public procurement and government contracting.
 Furthermore, she has participated in both commercial and investment arbitrations, in various sectors including the following: energy, construction, port, shipping and chemical involving both Mexican and foreign applicable law.
-Montserrat has been recognized by various leading international editorials including: Global Arbitration Review 100 (GAR 100), Who´s Who Legal Mexico, Who´s Who Arbitration, Who´s Who Legal Arbitration Future Leaders.
+Montserrat has been recognized by various leading international editorials including: Latin Lawyer 250, Global Arbitration Review: GAR 100, Legal 500, Benchmark Litigation, Who’s Who Legal Mexico Arbitration, Who’s Who Legal Future Leader of Arbitration under 45, Best Lawyers and Leaders League Arbitration.

 Assistant of the arbitral tribunal in a PCA arbitration, related to an oil joint venture contract between a consortium and a Latin American state.
 USD $1 billion.